pynchia/nea-test/README.md

 All the implementation must be covered  with automated tests.

+## Setup

+Clone the repository:

+`git clone git@github.com:pynchia/nea-test.git`

+Descend into the newly created directory:

+`cd nea-test/`

+Create the virtual environment:

+`python3 -m venv .venv`

+Activate the virtual environment:

+`. .venv/bin/activate`

+Upgrade pip:

+`pip install -U pip`

+Install the requirements:

+the external packages first
+`pip install -r requirements.txt`

+and then the internal modules
+`pip install .`

-## Setup and execution of the tests
+## Execute the tests

-`docker build --no-cache --target pybuild -t testbuild .`

-`docker run -it testbuild`
+`. ./run-tests.sh`

-## Setup and execution of the server
+## Launch the server

-Go to the root `nea-test` directory and build the docker image

-`docker build -t appbuild .`

-Launch it

-`docker run -it -p 3443:3443 appbuild servercli`
+`servercli`

-## Setup and execution of the clients
+## Launch the client(s)

+For each client:
-For each client, open a new terminal and launch the client
+- open a new terminal

-`docker run -it
--p 3443:3443
-appbuild clientcli`
+- descend into the same project directory (`nea-test/`)
+- activate the virtual environment (`. .venv/bin/activate`)
+- launch the client with `clientcli`

 ## Notes and Improvements

-The server response (the reversed string) and the date are sent on the same level to the client (i.e. in-band signalling in telecoms parliance).
+The server response (the reversed string) and the date are sent on the same channel to the client (i.e. in-band signalling in telecoms parliance).
 In order to be able to tell them apart and interpret the contents in a cleaner way, we could send such payloads as part of a structured message, e.g. serialised in JSON format:

 {